Table Of Contents

 Taste buds are the very thing you can thank for allowing you to appreciate the sweetness of your ice cream or the savoriness of your teriyaki chicken.

-But one day, you notice small raised areas that become swollen and painful – a swollen taste bud.
+But one day, you notice small raised areas that become swollen and painful – a swollen taste bud on the back of your tongue.
 Most people have had these annoying bumps at some point in their lives, and fortunately, in most cases, it is not a serious problem.
 There are many ways to make them disappear or at least significantly reduce the level of discomfort they cause.

 What You Should Know About Your Taste Buds